morningspace/termitorial/docs/features/using-more-options.md

 ```

 By checking the list, you will be able to know:
-* The current lesson that you are learning (marked with '➞')
+* The current lesson that you are learning: marked with '➞'.
-* The lessons that are finished (marked with '[✓]')
+* The lessons that are finished: marked with '[✓]'.
-* The lessons that are stopped abnormally for some reason (marked with '[?]')
+* The lessons that are stopped abnormally for some reason: marked with '[?]'.
-* The lessons that are not started yet. (marked with '[ ]')
+* The lessons that are not started yet: marked with '[ ]'.

 ## Running tutorial automatically

 If you specify `-n` option when launch the tutorial, the tutorial will be run automatically without asking
 you to press Enter key any more.
-This can be useful if you want to integrate your Markdown files into some
+This could be useful if you want to integrate the launch of your Markdown
-automation mechanism.
+files into some automation mechanism.
 ```
 ./termitorial.sh -n
 ```